fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 Most everything I self-host is on this one server, but I do have some other things going on.
 I have two free-tier Oracle E.2micro instances that I connect to via Tailscale.
 One is used to <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="home-server-expose-plex-tailscale">allow secure remote access to Plex by other users</a>, the other runs <a href="/blog/pihole-anywhere-tailscale/" target="_blank" data-umami-event="home-server-pihole-anywhere-tailscale">Pi-Hole as DNS for the entire tailnet</a>, including my phone when I'm not home.

 I have a ZimaBoard running a local instance of Pi-Hole for my tailnet, but it's usually off because I prefer to use the free Oracle VM.
 (I may flash OpenWRT onto the ZimaBoard and turn it into a Tailscale travel router.)
 In addition I have two Libre Sweet Potato SBCs that used to run my home instances of Pi-Hole, but are just sitting in a drawer unused for now.

-### Related Articles

-- <a href="/blog/expose-plex-tailscale-vps/" data-umami-event="tailscale-post-related-expose-plex-vps">How to securely expose Plex from behind CGNAT using Tailscale and a free Oracle VM</a>
-- <a href="/blog/pihole-anywhere-tailscale/" data-umami-event="tailscale-post-related-pihole-anywhere">How to use Pi-hole from anywhere with Tailscale</a>